zhaozilong1988/UITableViewForUnity/README.md

 # Installation

+## UMP
 1. Open the Unity Package Manager.
 2. Select "Add package from git URL".
 3. Enter https://github.com/zhaozilong1988/UITableViewForUnity.git?path=Assets/UIKit.

+## .unitypackge
+Download the unitypackge from the [Releases](https://github.com/zhaozilong1988/UITableViewForUnity/releases), then import it to your project.

 # How to use?